What to Expect as a Liveaboard Cruiser

 How to Cruise Full-Time

-From buying a boat to the cost of cruising, you’ll find everything in this guide to get started living on the water.
+From buying a boat to the cost of cruising, you’ll find everything in this guide to get started living and cruising on a boat.

-Setting your sights on cruising often leads to daydreams of sundowners while anchored in the most beautiful locations.
+Setting your sights on cruising full-time on a boat often leads to daydreams of sundowners while anchored in the most beautiful locations.
 But to reap these rewards, there are obstacles to overcome and skills to master.

-A lot of research and planning will go into your dream to cruise.
-You’ll need to tackle many things, some for the first time.
+A lot of research and planning will go into your dream to cruise full-time.
+You’ll need to tackle a long list – some things for the first time.